Jan-Novak00/Enrollments1/Milestone1/Enrollments_feature_breakdown.md

 - enforce conditions on enrollment

 #### Authorization responsibilities
-- TODO Task 2 from practicul 2 we end it there
-- ensure only authorized teachers can view/edit their course conditions
-- allow study officers to override or edit if permitted
+- ensure only authorized teachers can view/edit their course conditions allow study officers to override or edit if permitted

 #### Performance & privacy responsibilities
-- fetch only required student attributes
 - enforce data privacy (only authorized users see student details)